 With a sound very reminiscent of the rock bands of the late 70’s, the opening chords of “Can You Feel It” chug along in the kind of fashion that most songs leave until they’re well underway.
 No messing about for this bunch.
 Grab the listener, run with it and don’t let go.

 “City Lights” goes for a far bluesier approach with some great and ridiculously heavy down-tuned notes opening things.
 We’re into stoner territory here (hell, any closer to H-flat and we’d be into doom or sludge, frankly), but the catchy chorus livens things up.
 This is a song that will destroy necks when it’s played live, though.
-Scroll down to listen to it or buy it on Amazon.
+Scroll down to listen to it or buy it [amazon text=on Amazon&asin=B01JB24VKW].

 The tempo and tone are cranked up again for “Big Country”, a driving song which doesn’t perhaps have the breakneck pace of “Jesus Built My Hotrod” but should result in fewer dangerous driving charges as a result.
 This is a tune you could proudly be blasting as you zoom along with the window rolled down through the backwaters of Colorado.
 Or Daventry.
 Wherever.